Tricky Perennials To Grow: Perennials To Think Twice About

 (Image credit: Jacky Parker Photography / Getty Images)

 There are certain perennials you will want to think twice about before committing them to the ground in your garden.
 Perennial flowers often serve as the backbone of ornamental gardens.
-With their dependable blooms and lasting seasonal beauty, many perennial plants are ideal for creating attractive, low-maintenance landscapes.
+With dependable blooms and lasting seasonal beauty, there are many low-maintenance perennials that are ideal for creating attractive, easy-care landscapes.

 Selecting perennials requires some thought and consideration.
 This includes accounting for several unique characteristics of each species, such as their growth habit, toxicity, continued care, and more.
 Though far from an exhaustive list, this article explores several perennial flowers to avoid as well as those that may need to be planted with caution.